 The house was rebuilt in accordance with the museum requirements at the time.
 On September 22th, 1971, a new permanent exhibition was opened.
 Already at that time, there was too little space for the museum's needs and collection.
 Museum's collection had grown to 83,160 items plus the material accumulated in recent years in the course of archaeological fieldwork.
 In 1948 the first museum scientific expedition took place.
 The destination of the expedition was Kihnu Island and graphic artist Olev Soans worked as an expedition artist.

 A renovated storehouse of the XIX century on the banks of the river Pärnu at 3 Aida became a new location of the museum.

 Updated Pärnu Museum offers both traditional and interactive solutions in order to enable visitors to go through all 11,000 years of Estonian history from the time of Early Mesolithic settlement, learn about the life of aristocrats having a good time and about the proclamation of the Republic of Estonia, as well as get acquainted with the lifestyles and shopping habits of Hanseatic city.
 In addition to exhibits, the museum has a whole floor for temporary exhibitions and a plenty entertainment for the whole family!

-Pärnu Museum has a branch at 37 Jannseni - Memorial Museum of the Estonian poetess Lydia Koidula, which is located in a school building, built in 1850 for Estonians of suburb on the right bank of Pärnu River and at Hommiku 11 - Red tower where you can get acquainted with the architecture of this ancient tower, the medieval town of New-Pärnu, and history of Pärnu.
+Pärnu Museum has two branches.
+Memorial Museum of the Estonian poetess Lydia Koidula at 37 Jannseni, which is located in a school building, built in 1850 for Estonians of suburb on the right bank of Pärnu River.
+And medieval Red Tower at Hommiku 11, where you can get acquainted with the architecture of this ancient tower, the medieval town of New-Pärnu, and history of Pärnu.